olofk/fusesoc/doc/source/fusesoc.rst

 Backends
 --------

-FuseSoC uses the backends available from Edalize
+FuseSoC uses the backends available from edalize_.

 Migration guide
 ---------------